Corned Beef and Potato Pie

 How to make Corned Beef and Potato Pie

 Corned beef and potato pie is really easy to make.
-First, get your ingredients, you need shortcrust pastry, a tin of corned beef, around three potatoes and an onion.
+Gather your ingredients: shortcrust pastry, a tin of corned beef, floury potatoes and an onion.

 Next, preheat the oven to 200C, Gas Mark 6.
-Get a pie plate and grease it, or line it with baking parchment.
+Grease a 10-inch pie plate or pie dish, or line it with baking parchment to prevent the pastry sticking.

 Peel and chop the potatoes into cubes and put them in a pan of salted water.
 Bring to the boil and cook until soft.